Developing The Next Generation Of African Innovators

 For Africa, the conversation is particularly important.
 As the continent continues to experience rapid growth and innovation, ensuring that young people are equipped to participate in the development of emerging technologies has become essential.
 The future will not simply belong to those who use artificial intelligence.
 It will belong to those who understand how to apply it responsibly to solve real challenges within their communities.

 That opportunity recently became a reality for JA South Africa alumna Keisha Jamane, who participated in the African Leadership Academy's AI for Africa Program.
+We extend our sincere appreciation to the African Leadership Academy for creating a platform that brings together emerging young leaders from across the continent to explore the possibilities of artificial intelligence and its role in shaping Africa's future.

 The program brought together young leaders from across the continent to explore the rapidly evolving world of artificial intelligence and its potential to create positive social and economic impact.
 Through collaborative learning, discussion, and practical engagement, participants were encouraged to think critically about how technology can be used to address complex challenges while remaining grounded in the needs of African communities.